moodleou/moodle-qtype_recordrtc/Readme.md

 ### Setup

-On the admin screens, there are a few settings you may wish to change, for example audio quality and the maximum recording length.
+On the admin screens, there are a few settings you may wish to change, for example audio and video quality and the maximum recording length.